levitsky/pyteomics/doc/source/data/text.rst

 human-readable format for MS1 data.
 It allows storing MS1 peak lists and exprimental parameters.
-Just like MS1 format is quite similar to MGF, the corresponding module (:py:mod:`pyteomics.ms1`) provides the same functions with very similar signatures for reading headers and spectra from files.
+Just like MS1 format is quite similar to MGF, the corresponding module (:py:mod:`pyteomics.ms1`) provides the same functions and classes with very similar signatures for reading headers and spectra from files.

 Writing is not supported at this time.